 How to Make a Floating Card

 To start, Kate used a piece of acetate that was larger than her finished shape.
-She glued down each strip with Bearly Arts glue and allowed it to dry.
+She glued down each strip with Bearly Arts Glue and allowed it to dry.
 She then used a rectangle die to trim her decorated acetate down to the size she wanted.

 She then applied the foam tape to the back of the acetate panel, essentially hiding the dimension behind the strips.